hemidactylus/data-api-nb-test/README.md

 If `ATLASSIAN_API_TOKEN` are detected by the Github action, the analytics process also publishes to the Atlassian/Confluence page (assuming all four are found).

+## TODOs

+- launching the tests:
+  - add alert if multiple tagged instances detected
+- investigate on ways to prevent cleartext logging of token if one passed to the action manually-dispatched
+- analysis of results
+  - count errors on the analysis
+  - verify uniformity of metaparams (cyclerate, numthreads) across each series and raise a warning if not (later: mark in plots etc)
+- publish latest results to atlassian page:
+  - on-page summarize: params, number of points
+  - refine the Atlassian token (right now it's an all-powerful one bleah).
+These are not enough, as tested: `read:page:confluence + write:page:confluence + write:confluence:file`